top of page

 Willow (or wicker) coffins have become increasingly popular over the years.
 The sustainability of the willow grown locally on the Somerset Levels make it a very important aspect of burials and cremations, whether they be a traditional or more alternative type of funeral.

 My beautiful, bespoke coffins are made in my workshop in Nunney near Frome with love and compassion.
+The original design is by a well known Somerset coffin maker, Roy Youdale, who has passed his skills on to many others.
 All the materials used in my coffins are fully biodegradable and environmentally friendly.
-I have recently planted some of my own willow at Vallis Farm just outside Frome, so in years to come it will be great to weave with my own willow.

 Families can be thrown together at a time of great loss and have to perhaps face each other after difficult times or uncomfortable relationships.
 By bringing these family members together to focus on an action rather than just talking can be massively helpful and rewarding.